 THIS TIME I WILL KNOW BETTER

 Now my Zola is 2 years and 2 months.
-And there is no way I will try anything until she’s ready.
+And there is no way I will try to take off the diapers until she’s ready.
 Of course, sometimes she wants to go to the toilet as she sees her big sis, but it’s more of entertainment to us than potty training.

 I will definitely update you on this one…

 While they are little, it’s better to use the potty.
 The main reason is the squatting position which is perfect for healthy and complete bowel movements.
-Some mums say that they do not like potty because of the cleaning part… Come on, mums, until yesterday you cleaned those pooish buts… You can do it!
+Some mums say that they do not like potty because of the cleaning part… I don’t find it difficult at all, I am sure you won’t as well.

 If you do prefer a toilet insert you will need a step or footstool, so they get to sit down with their feet on a step.
 Otherwise, their feet dangle, and this position promotes incorrect bowel movements.

-I believe we covered all the important facts on potty training – when to start… You see, there is no rush, and especially not a competition with the timing of potty training.
+I believe we covered all the important facts on how to stop using diapers and potty training problems and solutions… You see, there is no rush, and especially no competition with the timing of potty training.
 As a reasonable human being, you will do as your instinct tells you to.
 For me, these facts were enough.
 Read the entire article and decide….. or read more… This is not the only one, just the one I prefer.

-Mums, our kids are our priority and we must learn every day to be a better parent.
+Mums, our kids are our priority and we must learn every day to be better parents.